 Do-It-Yourself Photo System

 Applicants must upload a photo in order to submit the DS-160 online application.
+Bring a photo with you to your appointment.
 The specific photo requirements for U.S. passports also apply to U.S. non-immigrant visas.

 Applicants are expected to make every effort to upload a photo that meets the designated requirements.
 However, if the photo upload is not accepted as suitable by the DS-160 system, applicants will be given the option to continue without a photo.
 Whether a photo is successfully uploaded or not, applicants are requested to bring a photo meeting the above requirements to the interview.

 Bring the Confirmation Page to the Visa Interview